bitovi/academy/src/react/1-setting-up-your-environment.md

 }
 ```

 The final script, `eject`, is very important and dangerous.
 In order to simplify your workflow, Create React App hides the Webpack, Babel and Jest configuration files.
 By running `npm run eject`, all of the internal packages in react-scripts will be copied and put into your package.json as well as the default webpack config, and other internals.
-This allows you more control if you absolutely need it, though the downside is that you don't gain access to updates to the `create-react-app` project.
+This allows you more control if you absolutely need it, though the downside is that you don’t gain access to updates to the `create-react-app` project.

 > Note that ejecting is generally **not** recommended unless absolutely necessary.